DiUS/pact-workshop-ruby-v2/README.md

 This allows you to test both sides of an integration point using fast unit tests.

-## Step 1 - Simple Consumer calling Provider
+## Step 1 - Simple customer calling Provider

 Given we have a client that needs to make a HTTP GET request to a sinatra webapp, and requires a response in JSON format.
 The client would look something like: